 You should perform your own inspection on the exterior and interior of the car to see if everything is done well.
 A representative from the auto body repair center will be present to accommodate your concerns.
 Don’t take the keys until you’ve ensured that you’re satisfied with the collision repair.
 Never hesitate to point out any glitches you notice along the way.

-The technician or representative should also advise you about the next steps you should take including check-ups and paint care.
+The repair technician or collision repair representative should also advise you about the next steps you should take including check-ups and paint care.
 They will also explain their auto body repair warranty if they have one.

 Auto body repair is a very complex process.
 It needs to be, to ensure that your vehicle is transformed back to its original shape.
 All damages, including those that took place before the collision, should be fixed as well.
-There are many repair centers that can be found across Seattle and Bellevue for your convenience.
-Trust one with an excellent track record and with personnel that will discuss the course of repair with you.
-We also ask you to consider, Collision 1 is where we provide collision repairs with our signature, “Auto Body Like It Never Happened“.
+There are many collision repair centers that can be found across Seattle’s Puget Sound for your convenience.
+Trust one with an excellent track record in collision repair and with personnel that will discuss the course of repairs with you.
+We also ask you to consider, Collision 1 is where we provide collision repairs with our signature, “Auto Body Like It Never Happened”.